LuXDAmore/vue-cursor-fx/README.md

 ### Options

-_N.B.: the cursor is disabled on touchscreen devices._
+_N.B.: the cursor is not activated on touchscreen devices._

 #### Slots